 If you are reading this and thinking, damn all my 3,000 WordPress posts are along the lines of “I had a great morning” and my SERPs suck, don’t worry, you can spend the next 6 months editing them one at a time :) to search engine optimize the titles without harming current search engine rankings.

-For a WordPress post with a terrible SEO title edit it and change the title to something relevant.
+For a WordPress Post with a terrible SEO title edit it and change the title to something relevant.
 What WordPress will do is change the title of your posts, but not the URL’s of those posts (I do it all the time).
 So if you had a post “I had a great morning” and changed the title to “How I Won at Poker” all that would happen is the title would change, but the URL would remain www.domain.com/i-had-a-great-morning/ (assuming you use the URL format I recommend at SEO Friendly WordPress Permalinks).

 Since I sell a WordPress SEO theme on this site and when WordPress updates I have to check the SEO theme still works fine in the latest version of WordPress I use the ability to rename a page title without renaming the URL to gain the latest WordPress SERPs.

-I changed the title of this article to reflect it was updated in 2014: new title Tag is “WordPress Title Tag SEO 2014”. you can see the URL structure (the WordPress Slug) of this page is still: “wordpress-title-element-tag-optimization” (because the page was originally called “WordPress Title Element/Tag Optimization”, had I created this page today (as I edit this article) the slug would be “wordpress-title-tag-seo-2014” to match the new title “WordPress Title Tag SEO 2014”.
-So it’s OK to rename an old post, page, category etc… WordPress doesn’t automatically change the URL/slug.
+You can see the URL structure (the WordPress Slug) of this page is still: “wordpress-title-element-tag-optimization” (because the page was originally called “WordPress Title Element/Tag Optimization”, had I created this page today (as I edit this article) the slug would be “wordpress-seo-title-tag-tutorial” to match the new title “WordPress SEO Title Tag Tutorial”.

 Did similar with the main WordPress SEO Tutorial page, you can see in the screenshot above the title and the WordPress slug are different: originally called the page “SEO Tutorial for WordPress”.